Neighbourhood Guide: Where To Eat, Drink And Shop In Tai Hang

 See also: The Tatler 10: May Chow Of Little Bao, Second Draft and Happy Paradise

-For the last 10 years, Sushi Shin has maintained its reputaiton as one of Hong Kong's best sushi restaurants.
+For over a decade, Sushi Shin has maintained its reputation as one of Hong Kong's most respected sushi restaurants.

-Opened by three Kenjo alumni, it is the quintessential sushi experience; a minimal, warmly lit space anchored by a sushi bar manned by chefs who have dedicated heart and soul to the craft.
-Not to mention, the quality of the produce is superb.
+Opened by three Kenjo alumni, it is the quintessential sushi experience; a minimal, warmly lit space anchored by a sushi bar that's manned by chefs who have dedicated heart and soul to the craft.
+It goes without saying, the quality of the produce is superb.

 Sushi Shin, Wing Hing Court, 110-114 Tung Lo Wan Road, Tin Hau, +852 2398 8000

-This cosy one Michelin star restaurant is owned and run by chef Lawrence Mok, who takes his craft very seriously.
-Only the best ingredients are used, and they're prepared perfectly with utmost respect.
+This one Michelin star teppanyaki restaurant is owned and run by chef Lawrence Mok, who takes his craft very seriously.
+Utmost respect is given to the ingredients, of which only the best are used.
 The menu features lush dishes like abadai fish with sea urchin sauce and A-5 Japanese beef.
-Can't choose?
-Opt for one of the set menus or leave it in Mok's hands and go for the omakase.
+Can't make up your mind?
+Opt for one of the set menus, or leave it in Mok's hands and go for the omakase.

 I M Teppanyaki, 134 Tung Lo Wan Road, Tai Hang, Hong Kong, +852 2570 7088; imteppanyaki.com